Samuel Foote: The Author himself

 The Fielding quarrel was followed by a more serious quarrel with actor Henry Woodward.
 This resulted in a small riot that was damaging not only to the Haymarket Theatre but to Foote's reputation.
 He began to deflect criticism only with the opening of his play, The Knights.
 This play, unlike his earlier satirical revues, was a romantic comedy set in the country, though he did use this play as a vehicle to satirize such things as Italian opera and the gentry of Cornwall.

 At the close of the Haymarket season in 1749, Foote left London for Paris in order to spend money he had recently inherited.
 Upon his return to London in 1752, Foote's new comedy, Taste, was produced at Drury Lane.
 Foote took aim at the burgeoning art and antiquities market and particularly aristocratic collectors.
 In his preface to the play, Foote specifies his targets as the "barbarians who have prostituted the study of antiquity to trifling superficiality, who have blasted the progress of the elegant arts by unpardonable frauds and absurd prejudices, and who have vitiated the minds and morals of youth by persuading them that what serves only to illustrate literature is true knowledge and that active idelness is real business."

 Taste opens with Lady Pentweazel who believes that the works of art, the Venus de' Medici and the Mary de Medici, are sisters in the Medici family.
 Two other collectors, Novice and Lord Dupe, claim to be able to determine the age and value of coins and medals by tasting them while Puff, an auctioneer, convinces them and Sir Positive Bubble that broken china and statuary are worth far more than perfect pieces.
 Lord Dupe follows this advice by purchasing a canvas with the paint scraped off.
 The foibles of ignorant art collectors and predatory dealers were presented by Foote in this high burlesque comedy.
-In order for an audience to appreciate high burlesque, they must understand the standards of true taste before they can recognize the conflict between those standards and the characters.
+In order for an audience to appreciate high burlesque, they must understand the standards of true taste before they can recognize the conflict between those standards and the characters' standards.
 The audience that saw the premier of Taste evidently did not understand this conflict as the play was not successful and played only five performances.